jwalton/thedreaming.org/_posts/2014-11-21-docker-logstash.md

 ---
 Because this took me all day today, I wanted to share how to get [Logstash](http://logstash.net/) up and running under [Docker](https://www.docker.com/).

+There's an updated version of this post [here](/2017/02/01/docker-logstash-revisited/)

 <!--more-->

 ## ELK